Container Management

 • Name: profile name.

-• Image: image used to run the container (e.g. Chromium).
+• Image: the image used to run the container (e.g. Chromium).

-• Container Provider: the infrastructure where containers of this profile will be created (e.g. Reemo SWARM1).
+• Container Provider: the infrastructure on which the containers will be deployed (e.g. Reemo SWARM1).

-• Expire after: maximum lifetime of a container after disconnection.
+• Expire after: maximum container lifespan after disconnection.

-• Managing Group: group administratively responsible for the profile (if defined).
+• Managing Group: group responsible for the profile (if defined).

 • Usage Schedule: usage schedule applied to the profile (default: None = unlimited).

-• Created At: profile creation date and time.
+• Created At: date and time of profile creation.

-• Edit the profile settings (name, image, constraints, advanced options, etc.).
+• Edit profile parameters (name, image, constraints, advanced options, etc.).

 • Assign users to the profile.